zzz0906/LeetCode/README.md

 and determine whether this node is one of the B, if it is, then it must be the intersection one.

 AC!

+## 162. Find Peak Element

+I use O(n) to iterate over all elements in the array.

+It seems there is a O(logn) algorithm?

+Yes, we can use binary search directly. if mid > mid+1 => the partition maximum in the left-mid or mid < mid +1 => mid-rihgt contains the partition maximum.